Christmas in Washington DC: 17 Top Festive Things to Do

 From holiday light shows at the Botanic Gardens to parades of illuminated boats, there’s Yuletide spirit everywhere from Dupont Circle to the Lincoln Memorial.

 Two tickets to a winter wonderland.
 Yes, please!
 While it might be frosty inside the Gaylord Hotel’s annual celebration of Holiday fun, that won’t stop you from seeking out every moment of action.
 ICE!
-Featuring a Christmas Story returns this year from November 20th through December 31st, 2022.
+Featuring Rudolph the Red-Nosed Reindeer returns this year from November 19th through December 31st.

-Wander through 17,000 square feet of brilliant ice sculptures and immersive experiences based on the Christmas classic.
-Catch up with Ralphie and Randy Parker or slide down a shimmering ice slide from the infamous department store scene.
-Snap photo after photo of lovingly 3D recreated ice-sculpted characters, or document your provided snow parka with a selfie.
+Wander through 17,000 square feet of brilliant ice sculptures and immersive experiences based on the animated Christmas classic.
+Catch up with Rudolph and admire hand-carved figures from more than 2 million pounds of ice.

 Joy of Christmas

 Season’s greetings from the Washington National Cathedral!
 Melt that heart of coal when you attend the jubilant Joy of Christmas concert this year.
-On both December 10th and 11th, gather in person or online to revel in the love and abundance of the holiday.
+Revel in the love and abundance of the holiday with help from this annual concert this winter.

 Listen up as the enchanting vocals, and melodious notes of trumpets, drums, and more come together.
 Then, hum along to old holiday favorites and newer contemporary tunes as you usher in the Season of Giving.